 4. Higher Earnings

 Freelance rates are often quite high as they compensate for the short-term and flexible nature of event projects.
-Besides, since you work as a freelancer, you can choose to invest more hours at work and take more projects.
+Besides, since you work as a freelancer, you can choose to invest more hours at work and take on more projects.
 Some events may not be viable for large event companies but are worthwhile and profitable for you as an individual planner.
 That aside, you probably have fewer overhead costs compared to those incurred by large companies.
 All these cumulatively result in better earnings.

 5. Enhances Creativity